Svalorzen/AI-Toolbox/docs/ExtendingAIToolbox.md

 ---------

-`Utils` files and folders contain pure free functions and data-structures that are independent of anything else in the library.
-These files contain the most common functionality, which is shared between algorithms and methods, and is implemented as pure free functions, which are organized per file depending on their topic.
+`Utils` files and folders contain pure free functions and data-structures that are (mostly) independent of anything else in the library, aside from types.
+These files contain the most common functionality, which is shared between algorithms and methods, and are grouped together depending on their topic.

-For example, in the `include/AIToolbox/Utils` folders one may find utilities for combinatorics (`Combinatorics.hpp`), probabilities (`Probability.hpp`), polytopes (`Polytope.hpp`), linear programming (`LP.hpp`), pruning (`Prune.hpp`), etc. More domain-specific utilities can be found in subfolders of more specific topics.
+For example, in the `include/AIToolbox/Utils` folder one may find utilities for combinatorics (`Combinatorics.hpp`), probabilities (`Probability.hpp`), polytopes (`Polytope.hpp`), linear programming (`LP.hpp`), pruning (`Prune.hpp`), etc. More domain-specific utilities can be found in subfolders throughout the library.

-Such free functions try to accept standard types where possible, while otherwise they accept AIToolbox specific types.
+Free functions try to accept standard types where possible, while otherwise they accept AIToolbox specific types.
 Using these functions does not have any additional code requirements, so they should be easy to use.